Nexus-Mods/NexusMods.App/docs/developers/misc/research/00-update-implementation-research.md

 - The `previous version` -> `next version` is a one-to-many relationship.
     - A user is allowed to set the same `previous version` on many files.

+### No Plans for V2 API

+!!! info "Plans for V2 API in regard to 'mod updates' are unclear."

+More specifically, there are no plans yet in regard to what will happen with the `file_updates` field (see below).
+The V2 API does not contain this field; it is unclear whether V2 API will support this field, or whether the whole system of marking mod updates will be replaced with a new on-site implementation.

 ## Existing Implementations

 !!! info "Some existing implementations of ***generic*** mod updates over Nexus exist."